VKB2005/Summary-Generator/README.md

     Includes human evaluation for qualitative assessment of summary relevance and readability

 ## Requirements
--**To run the project, ensure the following dependencies are installed:**
+**To run the project, ensure the following dependencies are installed:**

--Python 3.x
+ Python 3.x
--Hugging Face Transformers: For the T5/BART pre-trained models.
+ Hugging Face Transformers: For the T5/BART pre-trained models.
--PyTorch: Backend framework for deep learning.
+ PyTorch: Backend framework for deep learning.
--NumPy: For numerical computations.
+ NumPy: For numerical computations.
--Pandas: For dataset manipulation.
+ Pandas: For dataset manipulation.
--datasets: For processing datasets.
+ datasets: For processing datasets.
--Matplotlib: For visualizing results.
--sklearn.metrics: For evaluation metrics like ROUGE and BLEU.
+ Matplotlib: For visualizing results. sklearn.metrics: For evaluation metrics like ROUGE and BLEU.
--Google Colab: Recommended for training and fine-tuning the model.
+ Google Colab: Recommended for training and fine-tuning the model.
--faiss-cpu: (Optional) For fast similarity searches.
+ faiss-cpu: (Optional) For fast similarity searches.

 ## Model Features
 -Input: Novel text and its genre.